5l1v3r1/DirectoryLister-1/README.md

 # DirectoryLister
-A PHP based directory lister.
+A PHP based directory lister with Htaccess, Password Protected Directory, Error Redirection and other security featuress.